List of EastEnders characters introduced in 2020: Frankie Lewis

 Frankie is spotted by Callum Highway as she argues with Dr Laghari (Ezra Faroque Khan), her doctor.
 Callum later sees Frankie in Walford and asks her to talk to Ben about life as a deaf person; Ben initially rejects Frankie, but they soon form a friendship.
-Ben's mother, Kathy Beale (Gillian Taylforth), offers Frankie a trial shift as a bartender at her bar, The Prince Albert, unaware that the manager, Tina Carter (Luisa Bradshaw-White), has offered the job to her nephew, Mick Carter.
+Ben's mother, Kathy Beale (Gillian Taylforth), offers Frankie a trial shift as a bartender at her gay bar, The Prince Albert, unaware that the manager, Tina Carter (Luisa Bradshaw-White), has offered the job to her nephew, Mick.
 Mick withdraws from the job, so that Frankie can have it, resulting in tension between Frankie and Tina.
 Despite this, they soon bond and Frankie meets Mick's son, Ollie Carter (Harry Farr), who has autism; she reveals that her dead brother Harry was autistic and looked similar to Ollie.
 Frankie takes photos of Mick, Ollie and Tina playing football, which Mick finds on her camera.
 Tina tries to kiss Frankie, but she rejects her.
 When Mick's wife, Linda Carter (Kellie Bright), struggles with childcare for Ollie, Frankie offers to take him to the park; when Mick discovers this, he rushes to collect Ollie and warns Frankie away from his family.
-Frankie then reveals that she believes that Mick is her father and explains that she discovered letters between Mick and her mother, Katy Lewis; Mick admits that he could be her father.
+Frankie then reveals that she believes that Mick is her father and explains that she discovered letters between Mick and her mother, Katy; Mick admits that he could be her father.
 Worried that this could cause Linda to relapse into alcoholism, Mick asks Frankie to not reveal the news.
 Frankie accuses Mick of repeatedly cheating on Linda, who he began a relationship with as a teenager, but Tina reveals that Katy was Mick's social worker when they were children, horrifying Frankie, who realises that Mick was twelve when she was conceived, prompting her to run off in disgust.